Home Privacy Policy Feedback Link to us Site Map

 Drag the Quantity field from the "Field name" box to the Report Filter section.
 You should now see a Quantity drop down appear in row 1 in your spreadsheet.

-Click on the arrow to the right of the drop down box and un-select the checkbox next to the 0 value and click on the X in the top left of the Quantity window.
+Click on the arrow to the right of the Quantity drop down box and a popup menu will appear.
+Un-select the checkbox next to the 0 value and click on the X in the top left of the Quantity window.

 Now when you return to the spreadsheet, the zero lines should be hidden.